spacepille/icecast2-telegraf-plugin/README.md

 ```

 ## Usage
-Reference the executable and config in your `telegraf.conf` using the `execd` input
+Reference the executable and config in your `telegraf.conf` using the `execd` input plugin

 ```toml
 [[inputs.execd]]